prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 The Razer Naga Hex V2 is the second version of the Naga Hex.
 It utilizes a laser sensor and a wired connection to minimize input delay.
 This 1000Hz mouse has a maximum DPI of 16,000.

 The mouse also has 14 programmable buttons – although this may seem overwhelming, the design of the mouse makes the buttons easy to use.
-Furthermore, having 14 programmable buttons is ideal for MOBA games such as League of Legends
+Furthermore, having 14 programmable buttons is ideal for [MOBA](https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena){: target="_blank"} games such as League of Legends

 There are seven buttons by the thumb.
 On top of the mouse, you have the typical left and right click buttons along with the scroll wheel.
 There is a DPI button located below the scroll wheel as well.